 What To Look For

 - Trump’s GOTV Efforts — After months of seemingly endless speculation about Donald Trump’s unorthodox (underwhelming?) ground game operation, coupled with the realization that most of his support comes not from diehard grassroots activists but from economically disaffected brute populists only tangentially affiliated with the formal political process, we will finally get an inkling as to whether Trump can actually produce not just Twitter zombies but real, live caucus-goers.
 It cannot be emphasized enough just how different the caucus process is from a primary process.
-The 1681 caucuses all take place in a narrow Monday evening time slot, at locations that oftentimes differ from polling locations themselves, and can take up to an hour or two.
+The 1600-plus caucuses all take place in a narrow Monday evening time slot, at locations that oftentimes differ from polling locations themselves, and can take up to an hour or two.
 Precinct captains speak on behalf of their candidates.
 The upshot is that this process is not for the politically fainthearted — a problem exacerbated for Trump by the fact that, per Ann Selzer’s final poll for The Des Moines Register, he is the second choice of only 7% of likely caucus-goers.
 In other words, Trump loses to Cruz and is statistically tied with Rubio if we combine first- and second choices, and Trump’s success thus hinges upon getting all of his truly core supporters to actually show up.
 If Trump can win in this format while investing little in the way of a meaningful ground operation, he will have forever changed the rules of how to do well in Iowa.

 - Cruz’s Ground Game Mastery — Much has been written about the Cruz camp’s intensive Iowa operation.
 They are arguably running the most data-heavy, boots on the ground-heavy Iowa campaign ever run by a Republican, and arguably one of the two most prolific efforts in caucus history alongside Barack Obama’s Hawkeye operation in 2008.
 Cruz has over 12,000 volunteers, nearly 1600 precinct captains, and the formal endorsements of the influential Iowa social conservative Bob Vander Plaats, radio host Steve Deace, and Rep. Steve King.
-Glenn Beck, former Virginia Attorney General and prominent conservative activist Ken Cuccinelli, and “Duck Dynasty” icon Phil Robertson are all also in Iowa this weekend to campaign for Cruz.
+Glenn Beck, former Virginia Attorney General and prominent conservative activist Ken Cuccinelli, and “Duck Dynasty” icon Phil Robertson are all in Iowa this weekend to campaign for Cruz.
 Cruz’s bus tour will reach all 99 Iowa counties tomorrow, the campaign’s phone-bankers have reached a far-higher proportion of Iowa Republicans than has Trump’s campaign, and if traditional retail politicking still matters, Cruz stands a great chance of prevailing tomorrow night.
 If he does indeed win, it would represent a potentially fatal blow to the cronyist ethanol lobby that has long taken advantage of Iowa’s first-in-the-nation status to unceremoniously promote the mechanically corrosive product that Daniel Horowitz has described as “the anchor baby of our economic system.”

 - The So-Called “Rubio Surge” — Ann Selzer’s final poll for The Des Moines Register, long considered the gold standard in Iowa polling, shows little signs of a final surge for Rubio.
 In fact, his support actually declined over the course of Selzer’s poll, which factored in one day of polling following the last Fox News debate in which Rubio’s performance was well-received.
 Rubio’s goal must be to create a meaningful gap between himself and his “establishment lane” competitors, from where he would be able to capitalize upon momentum heading into New Hampshire.
 Unfortunately for Rubio, his support is very soft: per Selzer, only 47% of his support is locked-in, and his supporters have Cruz as a second choice by a nearly two-to-one margin.
 A lot can change inside an actual caucus site, depending on the persuasiveness of the various speakers.
 Rubio’s best chance of outperforming seems to be to pick off Cruz voters disgruntled by Cruz’s relative drop in the polls, which would require a concerted attempt to self-fulfill the prophecy of the (largely debunked) “MarcoMentum” narrative.